 In her memoir of the trip, Emily recounts the slow journey across America, from the rainy forests of Pennsylvania through the cornfields of the Midwest and on to the Badlands, Yellowstone National Park, and eventually the majestic Columbia River.
 Away from the distractions of normal life, Emily slowly begins to recognize the patterns of her life, the daydreams that remove her from reality and the recurring thoughts that impede her happiness.
 Her initial battles against worry and self-consciousness transform into a positive statement of existence.
 And she realizes she needs balance, accepting depression as part of life even as she works to be happier, and living in the present moment even as she looks toward the future.

-Look for Somewhere, Nowhere, In Between to be out later this year, and visit emilybuehler.com for updates.
+Look for Somewhere and Nowhere to be out early next year, and visit emilybuehler.com for updates.

 Except for the knowledge pins, the future is much like today.
 Of course, there are more people, fewer jobs, and few who can afford to drive a car, but the People's Party has been elected and life isn't so bad.
 Debra works in the mildly dysfunctional office of a plastics manufacturing company, scanning news feeds and working up the courage to talk to the new guy in the mail room.
 She'd be content if it weren't for her sleazy manager.
 The trouble is, if she quits, the company will repossess her knowledge pins, taking back everything she's learned in the past seven years.
 But when her boss's behavior crosses the line, she's forced to act.

 Debra ventures into the underground world of illegal knowledge downloads, hoping to find a way to pursue her dream of freelancing.
 Soon she's meeting with revolutionaries, spying on (or possibly dating) the owner's son, and sneaking through the city with the mail guy.
 It could end in freedom.
 Or arrest.
 Or love.
 Or heartbreak.
 The only way to find out is to keep going.